hamishivi/tess-2/README.md

 ```

 Valid evaluation names are: `alpaca_eval`, `gsm8k`, `human_eval`, `bbh`, `squad`, `triviaqa`, `ifeval`, `mmlu`.
 Note that Squad, TriviaQA, IFEval, GSM8k, AlpacaEval, BBH are the most tested.

+This script works with arbitrary numbers of GPUs.
+Feel free to also try out different numbers of diffusion steps!

 ## Guidance